Français

 Dating

 The two crystallization ages of the Aveneau Suite are Paleoproterozoic and contemporaneous to the crystallization period of the Winnie Suite anatectic liquid (1838-1807 Ma) derived from melting of False Suite paragneiss.
 The dating also gave ancient inherited ages indicating that the Aveneau Suite originated from melting of Archean rocks.
 The Aveneau Suite has been interpreted as the final melting product of Ungava Complex gneiss (Simard et al., 2013).
-However, geochronological results from migmatites of the Qurlutuq Complex, which are derived from partial melting of gneiss, do not adequately limit partial melting age to the Paleoproterozoic (Lafrance et al., in preparation).
+However, geochronological results from migmatites of the Qurlutuq Complex, which are derived from partial melting of gneiss, do not adequately limit partial melting age to the Paleoproterozoic (Lafrance et al., 2020).

 ID-TIMS analyses of three Proterozoic zircon groups that are representative of a distinct population, with no evidence of Archean nuclei, yielded very precise and consistent results, but have a significant value range of 40 Ma, i.e. between 1832 Ma and 1792 Ma (Davis et al., 2015).
 According to Davis et al. (2015), tonalite would result from either remobilization of slightly older Proterozoic rocks in association with an Archean component, or from crystallization that has stretched over a long period of time, possibly in the deep crust, during a period of metamorphism.
 The presence of monazite in one of the samples could also indicate a sedimentary component in the source (Davis et al., 2014).